tanmoy281/SOAP-Web-Service-Projects/GitHubCmdREADME.txt

-now go to the location of file(in cmd) which is added or changes
+now go to the location of file(in cmd) which is added or changed

 git status